katracunningham/startups/README.md

     - [Mapping AWS to Azure ☁️➡️☁️](#mapping-aws-to-azure)
 - [About this repository](#about-this-repository)

 > In this document, we are providing information about our free tiers and/or offerings.
 Please note that this document may not reflect an accurate description of our free offerings, and may from time to time describe a free offering which is not free anymore.
 Information listed here has no legal or contractual value.
 Please consult our [Azure Free Tier Page](https://azure.microsoft.com/free/?WT.mc_id=startups-github-cxa) for accurate and up-to-date info.
+Test

 ## Get started with Azure 🏁
 You can quickly get started with Azure by [creating a free account](https://azure.microsoft.com/?WT.mc_id=startups-github-cxa).
 The free account includes access to 25 different products that are always free.
 You also get free access to popular Azure products for 12 months.
 And you get a $200 credit to spend in the first month.
 For the latest details on the free Azure account, consult the [Azure Free Account FAQ](https://azure.microsoft.com/free/free-account-faq/?WT.mc_id=startups-github-cxa).